2019 Hopman Cup

-The Hopman Cup XXXI was the 31st and final edition of the Hopman Cup tournament between nations in men's and women's tennis that took place at the Perth Arena in Perth, Western Australia.
+The Hopman Cup XXXI was the 31st edition of the Hopman Cup tournament between nations in men's and women's tennis and the final edition that took place at the Perth Arena in Perth, Western Australia.

 On 26 June 2018, the defending Swiss team of Roger Federer and Belinda Bencic and 2018 finalist German team of Alexander Zverev and Angelique Kerber were announced as the first teams for the 2019 tournament.
 On 15 August 2018, the teams of Greece and Spain were announced.

 For the first time in history, Roger Federer and Serena Williams faced each other in a competitive event.
 Federer came out victorious alongside Bencic in the mixed doubles rubber.
 This match also attracted a Perth Arena record tennis crowd of 14,064, which was the highest attendance for a tennis match in Western Australian history.

 Switzerland successfully defended their title, beating Germany in a repeat of the previous year's final.
 This was Federer's 3rd Hopman Cup title, the most by any player, male or female.